PanDAWMS/panda-docs/docs/source/client/panda-client.rst

 Setup
 ==============
-You need to setup several environment variables before using python modules and command-line tools.
+The setup file ``panda_setup.(c)sh`` is automatically generated under *$VIRTUAL_ENV/etc/panda* when panda-client is installed.
+The file needs to be sourced before using python modules and command-line tools.

+.. prompt:: bash

+    source $VIRTUAL_ENV/etc/panda/panda_setup.sh